dbFORCE7/python-easy-code/README.md

 # python-easy-code
 This is a python very easy code.
+This is my first file.